Riduidel/aadarchi/README.md

 run `mvn package` which will trigger Java class compilation and run and Asciidoc documentation generation.

 ## Architecture
-Way more details are available in the architecture documentation.
+Way more details are available in the [architecture documentation (which uses this system, obviously)](https://riduidel.github.io/agile-architecture-documentation-system/).

 ## Author